The advice sheets below have the latest information on other business advice. If you need more advice call 01753 475111 (Regulatory Services option).

 The use of plastic microbeads in rinse-off personal care products is prohibited, as is the supply of any such products

-The Environmental Protection (Microbeads) (England) Regulations 2017 prohibit the manufacture or sale of rinse-off personal care products containing plastic microbeads.
-The ban on the manufacture of these products came into force in January 2018, and the ban on sale came into force in July 2018.
+The Environmental Protection (Microbeads) (England) Regulations 2017 (and the equivalent regulations for Scotland and Wales) prohibit the manufacture and sale of rinse-off personal care products containing plastic microbeads.

 The Regulations have been introduced to reduce plastic pollution in the oceans.
 The pieces of plastic used as microbeads are washed down the drain after use and cannot be filtered out by many wastewater treatment plants.
 Therefore they easily enter and pollute waterways.
 Although microbeads only represent a small proportion of the plastic waste in the ocean, fish and other marine animals can eat them (because of their size), introducing potentially toxic substances into the food chain.